What Affects Electrician Cost in Adelaide

 1. "Diagnosis Fees"

-What's fair: Diagnosis fee should be included in call-out fee or waived if you proceed with repairs.
+What's fair: A diagnosis fee should be included in the call-out fee or rolled into the repair if you proceed.

 2. "Materials Trip" Fees